ArisingSun/cardano-plutus_pioneer3/README.md

 learning GitHub And Setting Up Plutus Pioneer for tomorrows Lecture.

+## CD command

+example: cd ../test-repo

+this switches the termal to target folder test-repo

 ## Update Be sure to ctrl save ur work before adding and commiting!